 Upon adoption of ASU No. 2018-07 on October 1, 2020, the measurement date of the warrants described below became fixed in accordance with the guidance, and such fair value was nominal since the warrants were deeply out-of-the-money.
-As of December 31, 2020 all the common stock warrants below are exercisable and expire as follows:
+In December 2021, a total of 566,586 warrants with an exercise period of 365 days after our IPO expired unexercised.
+As of December 31, 2021 the remaining common stock warrants below are exercisable and expire as follows:

-Outstanding and exercisable Exercise price per share Expiration date
+Outstanding and exercisable Exercise price per shareExpiration dat 151,088 \$ 132.37 March 12, 2022

-566,586 \$ 88.25 December 17, 2021

-151,088 \$132.37 March 12, 2022

-717,674